-Disinfecting a Bathroom
+How to Disinfect a Bathroom

-Differences between Cleaning, Sanitizing and Disinfecting
+Differences Between Cleaning, Sanitizing and Disinfecting

 Sanitizing: reduces the number of bacteria.
 Sanitizing reduces the number of bacteria on surfaces but does not kill viruses.